vsachin094/ConfigSnap/README.md

 **Contributing**

 We welcome contributions to ConfigSnap!
-Please refer to our [CONTRIBUTING.md] file for guidelines on how to report issues, submit pull requests, and contribute to the project.
+Please report issues, submit pull requests, and contribute to the project.

 **License**